-Quinoa Spring Rolls with Peanut SauceJump to Recipe
+Thai Spring Rolls with Quinoa and Peanut SauceJump to Recipe

-Maybe there are other options, but who’s to say right?!
-Anyway, I chose option one and now I’m craving something bright, naturally colorful, and healthy.
-These Quinoa Spring Rolls are all of those things, but they don’t exactly taste like healthy food.
+When I’m working on eating healthier, I always crave something bright, naturally colorful, and healthy.
+These Thai Spring Rolls are all of those things, but they don’t exactly taste like healthy food.
 They taste like delicious food!

 The rolls themselves have a great crunch and are filling enough to eat as a meal.
 They are fine on their own, but I serve them with a kicked up chili garlic peanut sauce which takes them to another level.

-Start off April (and spring) on a healthy note!
+Start off the new year on a healthy note!

 Chili Peanut Sauce: